IbrahimAli-git/SAD-ADR-Assessment/Choosing-a-Suitable-Database/index.md

 # Lightweight ADR

 # Title
-Use a Relational Database
+Implementation of data storage use a Relational Database

 ## Status
 Accepted

 ## Context
+During the planning stage of the project choosing a suitable database was imperative.
 I needed a database for storing and retrieving data efficiently.
 My options were split between non-relational databases and relational.
 My choice for a non-relational database was MongoDB, and for a relational was MySQL.

 ## Decision
-I decided to use a relational database.
-This is because relational databases are structured, ordered, and store data in an efficient manner,that is based on ACID principles.
+I decided to use a relational database for implementing my backend.

+## Rationale
+My decision to design using a relational database was based on many reasons.
+From them:

+1. Relational Databases are ACID compliant which facilitates quick and efficient transactions.
+2. Relational databases use constraints which ensures data is stored in a structured and ordered manner which prevents data corruption.
+3. Relational databases such as MySQL are free to use and download.

 ## Consequences
-Data will be stored in tables with relationships between each.
+The use of a relational database will require the user to have knowledge of SQL.
+This may require learning.